reritom/Flask-Microservice-Tutorial/README.md

 Flask==1.1.1
 ```

-This dummy application by itself isn't very useful, so before we start developing the actual application, lets define it.
-We know that the purpose is have resources that can be allocated, with 3 different types of resources.
+This dummy application by itself isn't very useful, so before we start developing the actual application, let's define it.
+We know that the purpose is to have resources that can be allocated, with 3 different types of resources.
 For each resource type, we want the following endpoints (we're being RESTful to an extent):

 - POST /{resource_type} - to create an instance of the resource
 - GET /{resource_type} - to get all instances of a given resource type